Eppinguin/dynamic-fog/docs/store.md

 Add walls, doors and lights for a simple dynamic fog experience

+## Import Walls from VTT Files

+Dynamic Fog now supports importing walls and doors directly from Universal VTT (UVTT) and DD2VTT files.
+This allows you to quickly set up your map with walls and doors that have been defined in other tools like Dungeondraft or Roll20.

+To import walls:

+1. Open the Dynamic Fog menu
+2. Click on "Import UVTT/DD2VTT File"
+3. Select your .uvtt or .dd2vtt file
+4. The walls and doors will be automatically added to your scene

+You can also access the import tool from the fog toolbar.

 ## Add a Light

 To add a light you can select any image in a Scene and click the Add Light button in the context menu.